Facing businss cash flow issues is tough. It’s a cycle that’s hard to stop once it’s start.

 Getting paid for the work you do is a huge part of making bank, but more importantly you need to get paid on time.
 Nothing is more frustrating when trying to grow a business without debt, than not having the money you need.

 Cash flow is the heartbeat of any small business, and you need it to pay the bills, buy much-needed equipment, and invest in yourself.

 Here’s how to get a handle on your cash flow (for good!) and actually get paid on time as a small business owner.

 1. Pinpoint your real cash flow problem

-It’s not always the most interesting of subjects, but as a solopreneur you’re responsible for the success (or failure) of your business ventures, so it’s important to know the basics, and how you stack up.
+It’s not always the most interesting of subjects, but as a freelance business owner you’re responsible for the success (or failure) of your business ventures.
+And this means cash flow.